FabriceSalvaire/sidita/README.rst

 * Pass any pickable object as request and response
 * Scheduler monitors workers and restart them when they was killed or they exceeded a memory or timeout threshold
 * Provide basic metrics on workers

 Technical details in brief:

+* scheduler run a producer and N consumers coroutines in an |asyncio|_ event loop
+* the producer coroutine awaits on :code:`queue.put(task)` ( if a size limit is set )
+* each consumer coroutine wraps a worker subprocess and await data on the stdout pipe

+.. -*- Mode: rst -*-

+.. no title here

+Technical details in brief: